stephcd/lesson-5/README.md

 [![Simulation](../../actions/workflows/main.yml/badge.svg)](../../actions/workflows/main.yml)

-# Lesson 5 - Generators
+# Lesson 5 - Time series

 The goal of this lesson is to familiarize you with how manage time in a GridLAB-D simulation.
 The specific learning objectives are the following